akyrillidis/comp545/grading.md

   </tr>
 </table>

+### Course format and structure

+There will be a traditionally formatted series of lectures via Zoom.
+Students are supposed to present papers after the end of “chapters", presenting recent advances on the topics discussed.
+During lectures or presentations, participation with questions / comments is encouraged.
+The papers to be presented will be selected from a pile of papers that are related to the topics of the course and will be provided by the instructor.

 The grade is based on the following factors:

 - 5% participation and attendance.
 - 25% presentations
 - 70% final project

 The instructor reserves the right to curve the scale dependent on overall class scores at the end of the semester.
-The course has the format of "Satisfactory/Unsatisfactory", but the instructor will probably provide unofficially letter grades.
 Any curve will only ever make it easier to obtain a certain letter grade.

-### Scribing notes
+### Scribing notes (bonus)
-Every week, a different student (or group of students) will volunteer (otherwise, will be randomly selected) to take notes and prepare a short --but consistent-- note on the material presented each week.
+Every week, a different student (or group of students) can volunteer (otherwise, will be randomly selected) to take notes and prepare a short –but consistent– note on the material presented each week.
 A latex template will be shared by the instructor.

 ### Final project logistics